kinxyo/GSoC-List/README.md

 # About
-Find organizations that have been participating in gsoc for recent years.
+Finding organizations that have been consistently participating in GSoC for recent years.

 # How to use
   1. ## Clone the repository